"I have also a paper afloat, with an electromagnetic theory of light, which, till I am convinced of the contrary, I hold to be great guns."

 James Clerk Maxwell (1831-1879)

-The impact of Maxwell's equations extends well beyond electromagnetism: the Theory of Special Relativity is secreted away inside them, and they are the prototype for a unified description of the basic forces of Nature.
+The impact of Maxwell's equations extends well beyond electromagnetism: the Theory of Special Relativity is hidden inside them, and they are the prototype for a unified description of the basic forces of Nature.

 Syllabus